-The Academy does not undertake to furnish detailed instruction, but rather facilities for study, supplemented by the occasional criticism of the teachers; and the classes are intended especially for those who expect to be professional artists.
+The Academy does not undertake to furnish detailed instruction, but rather facilities for study, supplemented by the criticism of the teachers; and the classes are intended especially for those who expect to be professional artists.

-THE CHARLES TOPPAN PRIZE.
+THE CHARLES TOPPAN PRIZES.

-This prize, established in 1881, by the gift of Mrs. Charles Toppan, Miss Harriette R. Toppan, and Mr. Robert N. Toppan, was awarded, for the first time, at the autumn exhibition of the Academy in October, 1882.
+These prizes, established in 1881, by the gift of Mrs. Charles Toppan, Miss Harriette R. Toppan, and Mr. Robert N. Toppan, were awarded, for the first time, at the autumn exhibition of the Academy in October, 1882.
 The conditions are as follows:-

-At each Annual Exhibition of the Pennsylvania Academy of the Fine Arts, two prizes, one of Two Hundred dollars, and one of One Hundred dollars, shall be awarded by the Committee on Instruction, or such other Committee as may be appointed by the Board, for the two best pictures by students of the Academy who have worked regularly in its schools for at least two years; provided, however, that there shall be no obligation to award a prize to any work which is not, in the opinion of the Committee, of sufficient merit.
+At each Annual Exhibition of the Pennsylvania Academy of the Fine Arts, two prizes, one of Two Hundred dollars, and one of One Hundred dollars, shall be awarded by the Committee of Instruction, for the two best pictures by students of the Academy who have worked regularly in its schools for at least two years, one of them being the school year preceding the exhibition at which the prize is awarded; provided, however, that there shall be no obligation to award a prize to any work which is not, in the opinion of the Committee, of sufficient merit.